 My target will be more interested in trying and sticking with me because: ( REASON TO BELIEVE we can consistently perform)

-The reason to believe isn’t always required but boy is it a powerful tool.
+A concise statement of the reason to believe isn’t always required but boy is it a powerful tool, especially in marketing and branding.
 Some brands have been built on a reason to believe, even when created by smoke and mirrors.
-In traditional product marketing I could point to a number of examples.
+In traditional product marketing I could point to a number of more simplified examples.
 A good one is Pantene Pro-V Shampoo.
 Procter and Gamble has told you that Pantene will make your hair shinier and cleaner than the rest but that’s an empty statement without some support.
 They didn’t have any because, well…it’s just shampoo….so they invented support in the form of what they call ‘Pro-V’.
 And consumers pay a premium for it.
 Pro-V is the secret sauce, reason to believe the product performs, yet it’s just some made up random ingredient that scientifically adds little to the cleaning and shining process.

 We’re much less gullible these days and if you are a tech startup, chances are you will need to be all that you say you are.
 The competition is quite fierce and the consumer threshold to be impressed is insanely high.
 Don’t aim for smoke and mirrors for any aspect of your product design or communication.
 Authenticity is a much more powerful thrust in the 21st century.
 And in this day and age, your reason to believe is probably going to be embedded in AI or machine learning….or some powerful tool of that sort.